Cosmopolitanism is one of the megatrends of our time. We'll show you what to look for to become a global citizen

 The first step is to find out how cosmopolitan is already being lived.
 What global networks with people, markets, countries and organizations are there in everyday life and what helps to create a more global world?
 Where do the products that are used every day come from and who or what surrounds you?
 International networks are therefore a sign of a global citizen.
 To deal with people from different cultures and to learn more about the diversity of the world.
 Those who can identify these aspects get a first feeling for how connected and global they are.

 The World Citizen represent certain values that promote the diversity, humanity and security of the world.
 These include values such as religious pluralism, environmental protection, poverty alleviation, ending conflicts between countries, humanitarian aid and the preservation of cultural diversity.
 If you can identify with these values or are already committed to the rights of other people, you are well on your way to becoming a global citizen.
 This is not about making a simple donation - that also helps - but rather it is about understanding how different the living conditions of other people around the world can be.

 3. How well do I know about global companies?

 There are numerous global organizations, guidelines and programs that work for these values and promote them with different means.
 It is important for the life of cosmopolitanism to be informed about what is happening globally in these areas and to check to what extent companies and organizations also follow these values.
 A good source for this is, for example World Economic Forum (WEF), the World Health Organization (WHO) or the United Nations (U.N).

 4. How can I get active myself?

-In addition to checking and informing, Global lives Community of its members becoming active themselves.
+In addition to checking and informing, the global community lives from the fact that its members become active themselves.
 This can be participation in demonstrations, signing petitions or donations.
-Of course you can also work in organizations yourself and support projects that fit your own interests.
+Of course, you can also work in organizations yourself and support projects that fit your own interests.
 There are various global citizen communities that offer inspiration, e.g. Global Citizen Community or The Global Citizen Initiative.

 View this post on Instagram